jeff4/bionotes.github.io/_comp/gen-ai.md

 ## 22 May 2023
 * New paper by Meta about how fine-tuning is much less important than pre-training ['LIMA: Less is More for Alignment'](https://arxiv.org/abs/2305.11206) -- Minimal finetuning is still effective suggesting that bulk of work is done during pre-training.
 Uses 65-B version of LLaMA

+## 23 May 2023
+* [RWKV: Reinventing RNNs in the Transformers Era](https://arxiv.org/abs/2305.13048) New paper thaT tries to rebuild RNNs to get the benefits of Transformer attention while scaling more efficiently.
+[PDF](https://news.ycombinator.com/item?id=36038868)
+* Meta launches mutltilingual model from the prior SOTA 100 languages to [1100+ languages](https://ai.facebook.com/blog/multilingual-model-speech-recognition/)